Gay literature

 Gay literature is a collective term for literature produced by or for the gay community which involves characters, plot lines, and/or themes portraying male homosexual behavior.

 Overview and history

-Because the social acceptance of homosexuality has varied in many world cultures throughout history, LGBT literature has covered a vast array of themes and concepts.
-LGBT individuals have often turned to literature as a source of validation, understanding, and beautification of same-sex attraction.
+Because the social acceptance of homosexuality has varied in many world cultures throughout history, LGBTQ literature has covered a vast array of themes and concepts.
+LGBTQ individuals have often turned to literature as a source of validation, understanding, and beautification of same-sex attraction.
 In contexts where homosexuality has been perceived negatively, LGBT literature may also document the psychological stresses and alienation suffered by those experiencing prejudice, legal discrimination, AIDS, self-loathing, bullying, violence, religious condemnation, denial, suicide, persecution, and other such obstacles.

 Themes of love between individuals of the same gender are found in a variety of ancient texts throughout the world.
 The ancient Greeks, in particular, explored the theme on a variety of different levels in such works as Plato's Symposium.